 I absolutely love rocky road ice cream!
 But, the chocolate ice cream has to be super chocolatey!
 I made the perfect, super chocolatey, rocky road protein ice cream using my Ninja Creami ice cream maker.
 It’s soooo good!

-This recipe comes in at 342 calories, 30 grams of protein, 18 grams of sugar, 64 carbs, and 12 fat.
+This recipe comes in at 345 calories, 29 grams of protein, 18 grams of sugar, 12 fat, 59 carbs, 35 net carbs (total carbs-allulose) for the ENTIRE pint.
 See the recipe card at the bottom of the post for all nutrition facts.

 Adding protein to Ninja Creami ice cream isn’t hard.
 You can use protein powder (in this case, I used unflavored Whey protein powder) or protein shakes.
 The trickiest part is knowing what to add to the extra protein.
 Some like just frozen protein shakes, but I definitely think they need extra ingredients to make the protein shakes and powders taste like ice cream and not like protein.